gmarcha/tf-ks-sample/README.md

 ### Local

 Login to Google Cloud Platform with `gcloud` CLI using Application Default Credentials (ADC).
-It is the recommended way to run Terraform on a local workstation.
+This is the recommended way to run Terraform on a local workstation.
 Then be careful to comment Terraform cloud backend configuration.

 ```bash
 gcloud auth application-default login
 sed -i 's/^\([^#]\)/# \1/g' provision/gcp-gke/backend.tf
 ```

 Configure project variables in an interactive fashion by running Terraform CLI, or replace values in `/provision/gcp-gke/terraform.tfvars.sample` and rename file to `terraform.tfvars`.

 ```bash
 cd provision/gcp-gke